Artsdata Data Model v0.2

 Artsdata converts all schema.org https URIs to http URIs, and also makes the following transformations:

-1. schema:eventStatus and schema:eventAttendanceMode objects are converted to URIs in Artsdata, whereas the schema.org @context sets them to Literals.
+- schema:eventStatus and schema:eventAttendanceMode are converted to URIs in Artsdata, whereas the schema.org @context defines them as Literals.

-3. datatype schema:DateTime is converted to xsd:dateTime to enable SPARQL to handle time.
+- datatype schema:Date and schema:DateTime are converted to xsd:date or xsd:dateTime to enable SPARQL to handle time.

 Ontologies loaded into Artsdata